Arav-Shakya/Arav-Shakya/README.md

 # 💫 About Me:
-I’m a 16-year-old developer 💻 from India with experience in Python 🐍 and Machine Learning, having completed internships at OYO and Oye Labs.
-I’ve worked with ML libraries like PyTorch and TensorFlow.<br><br>Later, I ventured ⛵️ into Web Development, mastering HTML, CSS, and JavaScript.
-After a few freelance projects 👨‍💻, I picked up React, then transitioned to Next.js 😎 and TypeScript 😁 ( Now I can make good web apps).<br><br>Moreover, I did 6 freelance projects. wohoo 🎉 😎 ( I know not a great number to be proud of 😑 )<br>You can reach out to me on itsarav.shakya@gmail.com 👀
+I’m a 18-year-old developer 💻 from India with experience in Python 🐍 and Machine Learning, having as a developer at CTS and founded AdsGroo a software development agency and now I am currently working on LoreMate AI.
+I’ve worked with ML libraries like PyTorch and TensorFlow.<br><br>Later, I got ⛵️ into Web Development, mastering HTML, CSS, and JavaScript.
+After a few  projects 👨‍💻, I picked up React, then transitioned to Next.js 😎 and TypeScript 😁 ( Now I can make good web apps).<br><br>Moreover, I did many freelance projects. wohoo 🎉 😎<br>You can reach out to me on loremate@saturated.in  👀

 # 💻 Tech Stack: